juvalen/mb-checker/DOCKER.md

 |:---------------------------|
 | Jenkins file is configured as to use **jenkinsfile** agent.
 Change it to match your setup. |

 You can push resulting images to your repository.
-Read de [Jenkins](JENKINS.md) guide to do it automatically.
+Read [JENKINS](JENKINS.md) guide to do it automatically.

 ## Usage